How to Build a Workout Habit That Actually Sticks

 Identity-Based Habits: The Ultimate Sustainability Strategy

-Research by social psychologist James Clear (based on identity theory by Roy Baumeister) shows that habits stick when they become part of your identity rather than just behaviors you perform.
+Author James Clear, drawing on the behavioral psychology research popularized in his book Atomic Habits, argues that habits stick best when they become part of your identity rather than just behaviors you perform.

 | Approach Level | Focus | Example Statement | Sustainability |